sisoe24/execute-in-iterm2/README.md

   > If you language is not present, feel free to submit a request or make a PR.

-- `executeInITerm2.other.showToolbarButton`: `boolean`

-  Show the execute code button in the editor toolbar.

 ## 1.7.
 Known Issues

 - Reloading Visual Studio Code will cause the id tab to reset, so a new one will get created instead of using the existing one.